claudiovilloresi/capitals/README.md

 # Let's discover the European Capitals!

-In this repository you can find a file named ```main.py``` that, with a proper input, allows the user to receive back the name of a capital or a state of Europe, by selecting only one of the two possible optional arguments in order to receive back the corrisponding value.
+In this repository you can find a file named ```main.py``` that, with a proper input, allows the user to enter a country or capital and receive, in return, the corresponding European capital or country.

 You can find also a file named ```dbmanager.py``` that requires you to insert a username and a password before doing anything else.